Teradata/ai-unlimited/deployments/aws/README.md

 aws cloudformation describe-stacks --stack-name <stackname>  --query 'Stacks[0].Outputs' --output table
 ```

-## Using a Persistent Volume
+## Persistent Volume
-The default behavior is to use the root volume of the instace for storage.
-This will persist any Jupyter notebook data saved under the userdata folder and the Workspaces database and configuration files.
+The deployments use a persistent volume to store any Jupyter notebook data saved under the userdata folder and/or the Workspaces database and configuration files.
 If the instance is rebooted, shutdown and restarted, or snapshot and relaunched, your data will persist.
-If the instance is terminated, your Jupyter notebook data and/or Workspaces database will be lost.
+If the instance is terminated, your Jupyter notebook data and/or Workspaces database will remain on the persitent volume.
+The volume may be reattached to new deployment providing greater persistency, or can be snapshotted as a back, or as the enabling means for migration over new CFT deployments.
-This can be especially problematic if running on spot instances which may be terminated without warning.
-If greater persistency is desired,
-You can enable the UsePersistentVolume parameter to move the Jupyter notebook data and/or Workspaces database to a seperate volume.

 ### Suggested Persistent Volume Flow
 1. Create a new deployment with UsePersistentVolume=New and PersistentVolumeDeletionPolicy=Retain.